Big broadcasters vanquish upstart Aereo at U.S. Supreme Court

 In a decision that could crimp consumers' hopes to cut the cord from their cable operators, the U.S Supreme Court said Aereo Inc, a video streaming service backed by media mogul Barry Diller, violated copyright law by using tiny antennas to broadcast TV content online to paying subscribers.

-Wednesday's 6-3 decision, written by Justice Stephen Breyer, is a victory for traditional broadcasters such as CBS Corp, Comcast Corp's NBC, Walt Disney Co's ABC, and Twenty-First Century Fox Inc's Fox.
+Wednesday's 6-3 decision is a victory for traditional network operators such as CBS Corp, NBC parent Comcast Corp, ABC parent Walt Disney Co and Twenty-First Century Fox Inc.

-It may also make it harder for Internet rivals to provide alternative, a la carte programming at cut-rate prices, and casts Aereo's own future into doubt.
+It may also make it harder for Internet rivals to provide alternative, a la carte programming at cut-rate prices.

 "As convenient and as fun as it is for the consumer, an adverse decision would have completely changed the business model of Hollywood and of movies and TV," said Roger Entner, a telecommunications analyst at Recon Analytics LLC in Boston.

+Wednesday's decision casts the Internet company's immediate future into doubt.
+Started in 2012 and backed by Diller's IAC/InterActiveCorp, Aereo typically costs about $8 to $12 a month, and lets users stream live broadcasts on mobile devices.
+Aereo does not pay the broadcasters.

+For the networks, the victory protects the estimated $3 billion (1.77 billion pounds) in so-called retransmission fees that broadcasters get from cable and satellite TV systems.

-The decision may also raise concern for other technologies, such as cloud computing, that innovation would be stifled by making it too easy to deem use of certain content as theft.
-The Supreme Court majority played down that issue, saying it would wait for a case that specifically addressed such technologies.
+The decision could also raise concern for other technologies, such as cloud computing, that innovation would be stifled by making it too easy to deem use of certain content as theft.
+The majority in the Supreme Court decision played down the issue and indicated it would wait for a case that specifically addresses copyright law in other technologies.

+Chet Kanojia, Aereo's chief executive, called the decision "a massive setback" for American consumers.

+"We worked diligently to create a technology that complies with the law, but today's decision clearly states that how the technology works does not matter," he said in a statement.
+"We are disappointed in the outcome, but our work is not done."

 AS SEEN WITH CABLE TV